 Search This Site...

-Church of the Advent was organized on February 25, 1858, by members of Trinity Church.
+The Church of the Advent has deep roots in San Francisco.
+The parish was organized on February 25, 1858, by members of Trinity Church.
 They selected a South of Market location in the fashionable area known as Rincon Hill.
 Bishop Kip, the first Bishop of California, presided at the first service on March 7, 1858.

-In 1921, Advent's vestry invited the monks of the Society of St John the Evangelist (Cowley Fathers) to establish a house at Advent and serve the parish.
-In October 1921, Fr Field, SSJE, became Advent's priest-in-charge, and the Society began nearly two decades of service to the parish.
+There followed a period of interim clergy.
+In 1921, the vestry elected a permanent rector, Fr.
+Kincaid, who, in April 1921, informed the vestry he wished to try his vocation to monastic life.
+The Cowley Fathers arranged for Fr.
+Kincaid to continue as rector while doing his novitiate with the Society.
+They sent two of the brothers to Advent for the novitiate period.
+Fr.
+Kincaid completed the novitiate and moved to the monastery in Boston.
+The Vestry invited the monks of the Society of St John the Evangelist (Cowley Fathers) to establish a house at Advent and serve the parish.
+Fr.
+Field, SSJE, was elected rector.
 In addition to serving the needs of Advent’s members, the brothers also served as chaplains to the inmates at Alcatraz, and taught at the Church Divinity School of the Pacific in Berkeley.
 The Society strengthened Advent's Anglo-Catholic practice, emphasizing order, prayer and devotion to God through the sacraments.
-Their legacy continues to this day; there has rarely been a day when Mass has not been celebrated at Advent's altar.
+Their legacy continues to this day, and, until recently, there had rarely been a day when Mass was not celebrated at Advent's altar.